Alexis M.,

 The Three Types of Lock-in

-The most obvious.
-Your data is stuck in a proprietary format.
-Your integrations are so deeply embedded in the platform that a move means: rewriting everything.
+The most obvious one.
+Your data is trapped in a proprietary format.
+Your integrations are built so deeply into the platform that moving means rewriting everything.

-AWS Auto-Scaling?
+AWS Auto Scaling?
 Not transferable to Azure.
 Salesforce data?
 Complex export.
 Marketo workflows?
-Months of migration effort.
+Months of migration work.

-Often overlooked, because it appears less technical.
-But just as effective.
+Often overlooked because it looks less technical.
+But it is just as effective.

 Long notice periods.
-High penalties for early exit.
+Heavy penalties for early termination.
 Automatic renewals.
-And then the hidden clauses: Data retrieval fees that explode when you want to export your data.
+And then the hidden clauses: data retrieval fees that explode when you want to export your data.

 The most underestimated form.

 Your team has invested thousands of hours in this platform.
 They know every hidden feature.
-Have written custom scripts.
-Know how to optimize the system.
+They have written custom scripts.
+They know how to optimize the system.

-Switching means: months of new training.
+Switching means months of retraining.
 Loss of institutional knowledge.
-Drop in productivity.
-Possibly even losing people who refuse to relearn everything.
+A drop in productivity.
+Maybe even losing people who refuse to relearn everything from scratch.

 Why Lock-in Is So Expensive

-The direct costs are the obvious ones: higher prices, because you can't negotiate.
-Exit costs when you try.
+The direct costs are obvious: higher prices because you cannot negotiate.
+Exit costs if you try to leave.
 Productivity losses during migration.

 The indirect costs are worse.

-You can't negotiate with other providers - because you can't switch anyway.
-The provider knows this.
-Your negotiating position?
+You cannot negotiate with other providers - because you cannot switch anyway.
+The provider knows that.
+Your bargaining position?
 Zero.

-Your architecture is defined by the limits of a platform.
-You can't react quickly.
-Better tools come to the market - but you're tied.
+Your architecture is defined by the limits of one platform.
+You cannot react quickly.
+Better tools enter the market - but you are tied down.

-A client of ours paid 15% more annually for their CRM for 8 years.
-Not because the CRM got better - but because the switch would have been too expensive.
-Estimated migration costs: 500,000 francs.
+One of our clients paid 15% more every year for 8 years for their CRM.
+Not because the CRM got better - but because switching would have been too expensive.
+An estimated 500,000 Swiss francs in migration costs.
 So they stayed.
 And paid.

-(By the way, this is not an isolated case.
-This is the norm.)
+(By the way, that is not an isolated case.
+That is the norm.)

 How to Avoid Lock-in